 In any case, check out the pros and cons of cars vs. trains before you decide upon your means of getting across Europe.
-Remember, you can also do what I call a hybrid trip, taking your car to the little places, then the train to big cities like Rome.
+Remember, you can also do a hybrid trip, taking your car to the little places, then the train to big cities like Rome.

 - Trains allow you to move easily between cities and European capitals.
 Most train stations are located near the tourist centers and have hotels nearby.

 - No parking worries.

 - With an unrestricted Eurail Pass, you can get on and off when you wish, often without the hassle of dealing with ticketing agents.
 You can take the train on a rainy day just to see the scenery, without having to worry about the unscheduled expense.

 - You can sleep on a night train, saving travel time and some of the cost of a hotel.

 - You can pay full attention to the scenery at hand—or read a book.

 - You can meet with and talk to the locals—or get travel info from other travelers, while you're moving on to your next destination.

 Car Pros: Why You Should Rent or Lease a Car

 - It's easy to get to small, out-of-the-way towns and hidden romantic getaways.